PaloAltoNetworks/Splunk-Docs/log-correlation.md

 # Log Correlation

 A common use of Splunk is to correlate different kinds of logs together.
-In fact, Palo Alto Networks Next-generation Firewall logs often need to be correlated together, such as joining traffic logs with threat logs, or joining Firewall logs with Traps logs.
+In fact, Palo Alto Networks Next-generation Firewall logs often need to be correlated together, such as joining traffic logs with threat logs.
 This page includes a few common examples which you can use as a starting point to build your own correlations.

 ## Correlation techniques